GuardianRadar/dev-kit/README.md

 To run the demo execute `./main.exe`

 ### Debugging
-Due to the complexity and real time aspect of the radar system (detection communication between everest and pi), most of the debugging is done with print statements and webpage console outputs.
-However you can use previous / implement debug flags to enable multiple prints at once when debugging.
+Due to the complexity and real time aspect of the radar system (detection communication between boards), most debugging is easiest done with print statements and/or webpage console outputs.